Azure/iotedge-lorawan-starterkit/README.md

 ## Create a release

-You can create a prerelease with the following steps:
+You can create a release with the following steps:

-### Run the Prerelease workflow
+### Run the Release workflow to create a draft release

 Go to the [Create draft release workflow](https://github.com/Azure/iotedge-lorawan-starterkit/actions/workflows/create_release.yaml) and specify the release version before running the workflow.